hashgraph/hedera-block-node/server/docs/design/block-verification.md

   - Once the block_proof is provided, finalizes the hash computation asynchronously.
   - After computing the final hash, calls SignatureVerifier for verification.
 - ### SignatureVerifier
-  - Verifies the signature by comparing the computed hash to the hash implied by the signature (using the public key).
+  - Verifies the block signature is valid (using the ledger ID) and signed the same hash that was computed by the `BlockHashingSession`.
   - Report results to BlockStatusManager.
 - ### BlockStatusManager
   - Receives verification results from SignatureVerifier.